 To sign up, go here.

-The plan for this year’s Luau is a little different from previous years.
-We have located a site in the Central Cascades with access to a real Climb Sunday.
+This year’s Luau will be at a site in the Central Cascades with access to a real mountain climb on Sunday (precise destination shared only with attendees).
 We will provide Saturday and Sunday Dinner, Sunday and Monday Breakfast.